 As of December 31,

-2020 2019 2019
+2021 2020

 Deferred income tax assets (liabilities)

-Operating losses carried forward \$ 24,576 \$ 21,318
+Operating losses carried forward \$ 27,514 \$ 24,576

-Tax credits 882 679
+Tax credits 987 882

-Stock compensation 1,616 1,496
+Stock compensation 1,715 1,616

-Other 1,099 1,293
+Other 1,006 1,099

-Valuation allowance (28,173) (24,786)
+Valuation allowance (31,222) (28,173)

 Net deferred income tax asset \$ \$

-As of December 31, 2020, the Company has accumulated non-capital losses totaling \$5.2 million in Canada and net operating losses of \$85.9 million in the United States, which may be available to carry forward and offset future years' taxable income.
-The losses expire in various amounts starting in 2033.
+As of December 31, 2021, the Company has accumulated non-capital losses totaling \$6.7 million in Canada, Federal net operating losses of \$98.2 million in the U.S., and State net operating losses of \$64.9 million in the U.S. which may be available to carry forward and offset future years' taxable income.
+Federal net operating losses of \$39.6 million and all State net operating losses of \$64.9 million begin to expire starting in 2033 through 2041.
+The remaining \$58.6 million of the Federal net operating losses are available to be carried forward indefinitely.

 Under the provisions of the Internal Revenue Code of 1986, as amended (the "Code"), the net operating loss carryforwards are subject to review and possible adjustment by the Internal Revenue Service and state tax authorities.
 Net operating loss carryforwards may become subject to an annual limitation in the event of certain cumulative changes in the ownership interest of significant shareholders over a three-year period in excess of 50 percent, as defined under Section 382 of the Code, as well as similar state provisions.
 This could limit the amount of tax attributes that can be utilized annually to offset future taxable income or tax liabilities.
 The amount of the annual limitation is determined based on the value of the Company immediately prior to the ownership change.
 Subsequent ownership changes may further affect the limitation in future years.
+The Company believes it is possible an ownership change has occurred and that Federal net operating losses of \$39.6 million and State net operating losses of \$64.9 million may be materially limited and expire prior to being utilized.